--The studentships are open to full-time registered South African citizens and permanent residents.
+-Scholarships are open to full-time registered South African citizens and permanent residents.

--The studentships are open only to students who will be pursuing master’s and doctoral studies in the specific disciplines within health and allied sciences (refer to section 3 above).
+-Scholarships are open only to students who will be pursuing master’s and doctoral studies in the specific disciplines within health and allied sciences (refer to section 3 above).

 -Full- time employees of Higher Education Institutions (HEIs) are not eligible to apply.